 But most crayons are made primarily from paraffin, which is derived from petroleum.
 In fact, the most popular brand of crayons, Crayola crayons, is made “primarily from paraffin wax and color pigment.”
 (Crayola chooses not to reveal the exact ingredients of their crayons due to the proprietary nature of their product.)

-Petroleum-based crayons most likely are perfectly safe.
-But if you’d like an alternative for your child, consider beeswax crayons.
+Petroleum-based crayons most likely safe, but not so great for the environment as they can take years and even decade to decompose.
+If you’d like an alternative for your child, consider beeswax crayons.
 You can buy crayons here that are made primarily with beeswax, or you might want to try making crayons yourself.

 But before writing this page, I spent quite a bit of time researching the making of homemade crayons with beeswax, and the process is pretty simple.